Rage997/MasterThesis/README.md

 # Performance

 The code is fast.
 To fill a voxelGrid of 715597 voxels, it took 43 seconds on my machine (Ryzen 3700).

+# Printing

+Printing the metastructure is exceptionally hard due to its fine details.
+Lower your wall line width to something like half the wall thickness (i.e. 0.225 mm) and see if that works.
+With a standard 0.4 mm nozzle I've had success printing tiny details with 0.2 mm line width or smaller.
+In Cura (not sure about other slicers) you also need to set the "Outer wall inset" to zero.
+You also need to drastically decrease the print speed.
+I've been printing at ~12 mm/s.
+After the first layer, you can slightly increase the speed.
+You may also